darkoverlordofdata/shmupwarz-cpp/readme.md

 ### coding convention

     Follows the MSDN convention - all public clases and members are PascalCase, parameters and locals are camelCase, member fields may be private mPascalCase

+    the close coupling beteen GameSystems and Shmupwarz causes cyclic dependencies, which in turn require separation of *.ccp and *.h...
+I need to implement ArtemisCCP to resolve this typr of thing